-I work closely with a network of Universities, colleges, and academic institutions to engage students across Africa, Asia, and the Americas in both teaching and research.
-Here is a short list of institutions I work with.
+I work closely with a network of Universities, colleges, and academic institutions to engage students across Africa, Asia, and the Americas in teaching, research, and mentorship.
+Currently, I am Visiting Faculty at Carnegie Mellon University.
+Here is a short list of institutions I work with now or have worked with in the past.
 To learn more about these programs please reach out through the contact page.

 DEPARTMENT: Electrical & Computer Engineering